usc-isi-i2/kgtk/docs/analysis/graph_statistics.md

                         Is the graph undirected?
 If false, then the graph is treated as (node1)->(node2).
-If true, then the graph is treated as (node1)<->(node2). (default=False) --degrees [True|False]
+If true, then the graph is treated as (node1)<->(node2). (default=False) --histogram [True|False]
-                        Whether or not to compute degree distribution.
+                        Whether or not to compute degree distribution and output it to the log file. (default=False) --top-relations [True|False]
-                        (default=False)
+                        Whether or not to compute top relations and output them to the log file. (default=True) --output-degrees [True|False]
+                        Whether or not to output degree edges. (default=True) --output-properties [True|False]
+                        Whether or not to output property edges.
+                        (default=True)
   --pagerank [True|False]
-                        Whether or not to compute PageRank centraility.
-Note:
-                        --undirected improves the pagerank calculation.
-If you want both pagerank and in/out-degrees, you should make two runs. (default=False) --hits [True|False]   Whether or not to compute HITS centraility.
+                        Whether or not to compute PageRank centraility and output it to the log file.
+Note: --undirected improves the pagerank calculation.
+If you want both pagerank and in/out-degrees, you should make two runs.
                         (default=False)
+  --hits [True|False]   Whether or not to compute HITS centraility and output
-  --log LOG_FILE        Summary file for the global statistics of the graph.
+                        it to the log file. (default=False) --log LOG_FILE        Summary file for the global statistics of the graph.
   --statistics-only [True|False]
                         If this flag is set, output only the statistics edges.